 Cooper looks to independent brand Candy & Caviar specifically for his casual plaid shirts, while Canali’s blue slim-fit business shirts slip well under a suit jacket – the spread collar detail allowing for no-tie etiquette.

-Cooper is chameleon with his suit types and cuts, and shifts through a few top designer brands.
+Cooper is a chameleon with his suit types and cuts, and shifts through a few top designer brands.
 He likes Tom Ford for a luxe three-piece suit and keeps him on speed dial for a customised tux.
-He favours the Dsquared wool two-button suit and a blue mohair costume from Salvatore Ferragamo.
+He favours the Dsquared wool two-button suit and a blue mohair number from Salvatore Ferragamo.

 Going hybrid, Cooper pairs Red Wing’s Iron Ranger brown boots with two-piece suits for a heritage-meets-hiker look.
 Cooper’s more traditional oxford shoes, worn with a tuxedo or three-piece and usually in dark brown, can be found at shoemaker George Cleverley and Italy’s Berluti.
-Suede biker boots are Gucci-inspired and sneakers are retro-look, seen walking Beverley Hills in the olive green J. Crew X New Balance 1400 model.

-Seldom in a clean, raw denim, Cooper likes to keep casual gear retro with vintage wash jeans.
+Seldom in basic raw denim, Cooper likes to keep casual gear retro with vintage wash jeans.
 The finish remains clean, often with multiple pockets and utilitarian zips for a bit of ruggedness.
 Worn day and night, the versatility of Diesel’s 5 pocket denim Safado in faded, sheen black is the actor’s favourite.

 - Bradley Cooper Just Made One Of The Biggest Mistakes In Menswear

 - If You’re Going To Wear A Brown Suit, Do It Like Bradley Cooper